Do Car Insurance Companies Investigate Claims?

 What can You Expect During a Claims Investigation?

-The process of an investigation was described above, but what can you expect during the process?
-As mentioned, you will be contacted by a representative from your insurance company; usually a claims adjuster.
+We described the process of an investigation above, but what can you expect during the process?
+As mentioned, you will be contacted by a representative from your insurance company; usually, a claims adjuster.
 You will be asked to provide any pertinent information relating to the incident you filed a claim for.

 After collecting your information, the adjuster will assess your policy to determine whether or not the claim is covered.
 They will also investigate the details of the accident to determine if any foul play occurred.